A Division of 1497202 Alberta Ltd.

 EPC TIP: Cotton and polyester fibre blends work the best.
 Fleece blankets can be ironed on as long as you're careful and use a pressing parchment square or a thin cloth over the patch.

-- DO NOT APPLY iron on patches to waterproof rainwear, highly elasticized fabrics, rayon, nylon or similar fabrics.
-If unsure, test with an iron on a hidden seam or hem to see how much heat the fabric will accept without damage.
-Cotton and polyester fiber blends work best.
+DO NOT apply iron-on patches to waterproof rainwear, rayon, nylon, velvet, acrylic, minky, leather, vinyl, or any other fabrics with finishes, elastics, or heat sensitivity.
+If you're unsure, test with an iron on a hidden seam or hem to see if the fabric accepts the heat without damage.

-- Remember patches can also be sewn onto fabric or garments with a single or double stitch by sewing along the border of the patch for extra security.
+Patches can be sewn onto fabric or garments with a single or double stitch along the border of the patch for extra security.